As a user, when you press the power button of system, you get the login screen on your monitor and after login starts working.

 Have you ever think what is going between you press power button and login screen appear?

-There is a boot process for any operating system which executed one-by-one, and finally, you get the Operating system’s login screen.
+There is a booting process for any operating system which executed one-by-one, and finally, you get the Operating system’s login screen.

-There are six high-level stages for Linux boot process:
+There are six high-level stages for Linux booting process:

 - BIOS – Basic Input/Output System executes MBR